Dimixixixiixix/JoeLang-documentation/README.md

 #### 2 - '' for numbers

 #### 3 - || for vars
-(as i write this you cant make vars yet, the only accsesible var is the answer one as it is made by default)

 # Commands
 #### 1 - joe.says["insert text here"] - Prints text into the output